Multi-Element Wingtip System

 From Winglet to Aerodynamic System

-Key characteristics
+Key Characteristics

 • Multi-element aerodynamic interaction

-• Sequential vortex development control
+• Sequential control of vortex development

-• Distributed aerodynamic load interaction
+• Distributed aerodynamic load redistribution

 • Retrofit-compatible structural interface